From Tri Training to Mental Health, this Family Pool Gets a Workout!

-In the year since Melissa's Endless Pool has been up and running, she's already noticed progress.
+In the year since Melissa's Endless Pools High Performance model has been up and running, she's already noticed progress.
 "I still go to the [public] pool once a week.
 I can definitely tell I'm a lot faster."

-The Endless Pool measures the pace of the swim current in time per 100 yards or meters.
+The High Performance pool measures the pace of the swim current in time per 100 yards or meters.
 Melissa started swimming at a pace of about 2:40 to 2:50 per 100 yards.
 After about a year, she reports speeding up to about 1:43 to 1:48 per 100 yards.

 "The more challenging it is, the better you get," she observes.
 "In the Endless Pool, I can push myself, and it's making me a better swimmer."
 Having qualified for the 2017 IRONMAN 70.3 World Championships, she's clearly making strides!

 On her Instagram page, Melissa has candidly addressed her struggles with postpartum depression.

 She had her three children, each two years apart, as well as two miscarriages.
 "During that time, I stopped everything.
 We didn't have a lot of help when we had kids."
 And metabolically, "After you have kids, you go through a lot of changes in your body."